F-T-Nkosi/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 7-puts_half.c prints half a string
-8-print_array.c prints n elements of an array 9-strcpy.c copies a string from one pointer to another
+8-print_array.c prints n elements of an array 9-strcpy.c copies a string from one pointer to another 100-atoi.c converts a string to an int
+101-keygen.c code that generates a valid password